 - If the pre-modified MTMLTV ratio is greater than 115 percent, forbear the principal to create a post-modification interest-bearing MTMLTV ratio of 115 percent or forebear 30 percent of the post-capitalized UPB, whichever forbearance amount is less.

-When a mortgage has a MTMLTV ratio that is less than 80%, the steps for determining modification terms differs.
-Effective April 1, 2014, Servicers must calculate the principal and interest payment using a 480-month amortization term in addition to a 360-month amortization term.
-See Guide Chapter B65.18, Eligibility Requirements for a Freddie Mac Standard Modification, for additional details.
+When a mortgage has a MTMLTV ratio that is less than 80%, use the following steps to determine the modification terms.
+Effective July 1, 2014, Servicers must determine the amortization term options to be included in the Trial Period Plan Notice by calculating the estimated modified principal and interest payment using a 480-month term, a 360-month term, and a 240-month term, provided certain payment reduction conditions are met.
+See Guide Chapter B65.18, Determining the Terms of a Freddie Mac Standard Modification and Freddie Mac Streamlined Modification, for additional details.

 Servicers must use Workout Prospector to evaluate borrowers for the Streamlined Modification, unless otherwise indicated by Freddie Mac.